 As we just learned, one type of carbohydrate can be very different than another.
-Look for more complex carbohydrates, like foods rich in starch and dietary fibers, because they contain minerals, vitamins and great phytonutrients.
+Look for more complex carbohydrates, like foods rich in starch and dietary fibers, because they contain minerals, vitamins, and great phytonutrients.
 They also help your body better digest and metabolize other good foods.

 Fill up on whole grains and cereal products, legumes, celery, and beets.
-Limit simpler carbs, like fructose and glucose, found in foods like sweets, honey, jellies or lemonade.
-They have a lower molecular weight (since they’re only made of one molecule) – hence the term “empty calories.”
+Limit simpler carbs, like fructose and glucose, found in foods like sweets, honey, jellies, or lemonade.
+They have a lower molecular weight (since they’re only made of one molecule) – hence the term “empty calories.“

 Fruits are high in simple sugars, but they’re a great source of micronutrients, so aim for at least two servings a day.
 Also aim to eat at least three servings of vegetables.
-Most vegetables don’t have as many simple carbs as fruits, but they’re abundant sources of vitamins, minerals, and phytonutrients.
+Most vegetables don’t have as many simple carbs like fruits, but they’re abundant sources of vitamins, minerals, and phytonutrients.

 Carbohydrates and Fat Storage

 While the quality of carbohydrates matters, quantity does, too!
-If we have too many simple carbs that our body can’t digest, the body it stores that glucose as glycogen.
+If we have too many simple carbs that our body can’t digest, the body stores that glucose as glycogen.

 Glycogen is stored glucose and found in human and animal organisms, which we store in the liver and muscles.
 This means that we have more fat deposits than carbohydrate reserves.
 After we metabolize our food, fat and muscles disintegrate to produce energy.

-When we eat low-carb diets (with less glucose) like the South Beach Diet , our body burns more glycogen and depletes our fat supplies.
+When we eat low-carb diets (with less glucose) like the South Beach Diet, our body burns more glycogen and depletes our fat supplies.
 When we eat more carbohydrates than we can burn, we store more fat.

 While we need carbohydrates, most Americans don’t choose the more nutritious, complex carbs.
 The actual average adult carbohydrate consumption is 40 to 50 percent of caloric intake. but studies have shown a decrease in complex carbs, such as potatoes and whole grains.
 Table sugar (sucrose) consumption continues to increase.
-Today, sugar accounts for about one third of carbohydrate intake.
+Today, sugar accounts for about one-third of carbohydrate intake.

 Sucrose sources are everywhere!
-Sweetened beverages, confectionery and bakery products all contain sucrose.
+Sweetened beverages, candy, and bakery products all contain sucrose.
 But be on the lookout for “hidden sugar.”
 A tablespoon of Ketchup contains about 4 grams of sugar, and a half cup of pasta sauce has about 10 grams.

 Too Much Sugar Leads to Weight Gain

-This extra sugar and empty calories has helped fuel the rise in obesity.
+This extra sugar and empty calories have helped fuel the rise in obesity.
 Many people are consuming too many simple carbs, like those found in soft drinks, and instead of feeling full, they just want to eat more simple sugars.

 A US nutritional guideline recommends limiting the proportion of simple sugars to 10 percent of your total daily caloric intake, or about 200 calories (for an adult with an office job).
 This is equivalent to just twelve teaspoons.
 Currently, the average American eats 22 to 30 teaspoons of sugar per day, half of which comes from soft drinks.
-Too much sugar leads to various diseases, such as dental cavities, obesity and fatty liver disease.
-More and more scientists therefore recommend reducing carbohydrate content, especially sugar content, in favor of good fats such as olive oil or canola oil.
+Too much sugar leads to various diseases, such as dental cavities, obesity, and fatty liver disease.
+More and more scientists, therefore, recommend reducing carbohydrate content, especially sugar content, in favor of good fats such as olive oil or canola oil.

 Pursue a Healthy Lifestyle

 The right types of carbohydrates, especially complex carbs, are essential to a balanced, healthy lifestyle, but we also need proteins and fats.
-To find out more on these two nutritional essential nutrients, be sure to check out our posts on protein and fats.
+To find out more about these two nutritional essential nutrients, be sure to check out our posts on protein and fats.